-Virtual Bids are Energy Bids that may be submitted only in the Day-Ahead Market, at Eligible PNodes or Eligible Aggregated PNodes, where virtual bidding is permitted, by Scheduling Coordinators representing Convergence Bidding Entities.
+Virtual Bids are Energy Bids that may be submitted only in the Day-Ahead Market, at Eligible PNodes, including PNodes located at an Intertie where virtual bidding is permitted, or Eligible Aggregated PNodes, including Aggregated PNodes located at an Intertie, where virtual bidding is permitted, by Scheduling Coordinators representing Convergence Bidding Entities.
 Virtual Bids are either Virtual Supply Bids or Virtual Demand Bids.
 A Virtual Bid submitted in the Day-Ahead Market and cleared in the IFM represents a commitment to liquidate a Day-Ahead award in the Real-Time Market at the price determined for the applicable Eligible PNode or Eligible Aggregated PNode as set forth in Section 11.3.
 For each SCID associated with a Convergence Bidding Entity, there may be only one Virtual Supply Bid and one Virtual Demand Bid per each Eligible PNode or Eligible Aggregated PNode in the Day-Ahead Market.
 The minimum size of a segment of a Virtual Bid is one (1) MW.